NirbanPal/ChatX/README.md

     python manage.py collectstatic
     ```

-10. To run the application in your local machine->
+10. To run this application in your local machine->

    ```uvicorn
    uvicorn ChatX.asgi:application